 When you are more stressed than usual, it is necessary to seek out help.
-Talking to a therapist will help you figure out if you are having anxiety, depression or mania.
+Talking to a therapist will help you figure out if you are having anxiety, depression, or mania.
 Therapists are not just passive observers or listeners.
-Instead they work hard on your behalf to bring understanding and relief in the context of a trusting relationship.
+Instead, they work hard on your behalf to bring understanding and relief in the context of a trusting relationship.

 2. You’re unable to regulate your emotions

 People with poor emotional regulation may feel overwhelmed without any explanation.
 Anger is often a part of a depressive presentation but is often misinterpreted as short-temper.
-According to expert psychologists, poorly regulated response to stress leads to uncontrolled anger.
+According to expert psychologists, a poorly regulated response to stress leads to uncontrolled anger.
 That is often linked with deeper issues in life, which can be explored with the assistance of a trained professional.

 3. You’ve serious and frequent shifts in mood

 Having mood swings is quite normal.
 It is okay to feel sad or anxious sometimes.
 It can be due to a sudden rush of bad emotions or because you’re missing someone special.
-The mater is of serious concern if it persists for more than two weeks.
+The matter is of serious concern if it persists for more than two weeks.

-Prolonged mood offs can leave you too exhausted even to manage your daily affairs.
+Prolonged mood-offs can leave you too exhausted even to manage your daily affairs.
 Self-help techniques like reading books, talking to friends, exercise may help you reverse the lethargy, sadness, or hopelessness feelings.

 Otherwise, you must talk to a therapist to get clarity for the shift in your mood and energy.
 The therapist will bolster your resilience and help you find meaning in your life.